robertmand/FAIR-DaSH/_episodes/ep5.md

 ![](../fig/figure5-2.png)

+> ## Exercise
-> ## Exercise: Access the preprint for [Identifiers for the 21st century: How to design, provision, and reuse persistent identifiers to maximize utility and impact of life science data](https://www.google.com/url?q=https://doi.org/10.1101/117812&sa=D&source=docs&ust=1681921501619473&usg=AOvVaw0iHyEgvEzDniMbIcvhokQk) .
+>  Access the preprint for [Identifiers for the 21st century: How to design, provision, and reuse persistent identifiers to maximize utility and impact of life science data](https://www.google.com/url?q=https://doi.org/10.1101/117812&sa=D&source=docs&ust=1681921501619473&usg=AOvVaw0iHyEgvEzDniMbIcvhokQk) .
 This paper makes 10 recommendations for PID best practice.
 > Locate the lesson for “Do not reassign or delete identifiers”.
 Which PID is used as an example of a “tombstone page”?
 Which FAIR Principle does this relate to?
 >> ## Solution
 >> Tombstone PID: [https://www.uniprot.org/uniprotkb/A0AV18](https://www.uniprot.org/uniprotkb/A0AV18/history)